gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve details of a seller application that was not created within the current company. but has opted for the current company's inventory
+Use application ID to fetch details of a seller application that was not created within the current company. but has opted for the current company's inventory

 *Returned Response:*